Keeping Your Home Safe on Halloween

 Check Your Security Systems and Fire Alarm

-Since Halloween is a popular night for pranks, regardless of whether or not you will be home for the evening you should make sure your fire and smoke alarms work and are connected to the authorities.
-A home security system will help deter burglars, who are less likely to approach a well-lit home.
+Installing a home security system will help deter burglars, who are less likely to approach a well-lit home.
 You can also use motion activated lights that will alert you or neighbors to outside activity.

 Check Your Homeowner’s Insurance

-If you are planning something of an event at your house for Halloween, you might want to check with your insurance provider.
+If you are planning an event at your house for Halloween, you might want to check with your insurance provider.
 In the unlikely event of a problem, you don't want to discover that you're not covered after the fact.
-So take a look at your policy and make sure your liability coverage is adequate.
-Consider giving your agent a call.
+So call your insurance agent and take a look at your policy and make sure your liability coverage is adequate.

 Of course these tips don’t just benefit your home on Halloween, but all year-round.
-Though Halloween is unfortunately a popular night for burglars and vandals, the fact is that things could happen anytime so investing in some functional outdoor lighting and keeping security/fire systems up to snuff is a good idea in any event.
+Though Halloween is unfortunately a popular night for burglars and vandals, the fact is that things could happen anytime so investing in some functional outdoor lighting and keeping security and fire alarms systems in good standing is a good idea in any event.
 In the meantime, following these tips will help ensure that your Halloween is a safe and happy one full of treats instead of tricks.